Rockpile: Seconds of Pleasure

 In 1980, Edmunds submitted the solo album Twangin..., which was mostly a collection of outtakes from his previous solo albums, to complete his Swan Song contract, freeing Rockpile to record a true band record for Jake Riviera's new label F-Beat Records.
 Released in autumn 1980, Seconds of Pleasure featured lead vocal turns by Edmunds, Lowe and Bremner, and spawned the minor hit "Teacher, Teacher", sung by Lowe.
 Twangin... was issued six months after Seconds of Pleasure, and featured Rockpile on nine of its eleven tracks.

 Rockpile also backed Lowe's new wife Carlene Carter (Johnny Cash's stepdaughter) on most of her 1980 album Musical Shapes.
 In August Rockpile played the noted Heatwave festival near Toronto, which with 100,000 attendees was the first large punk or new wave music event, and where Rockpile were the most experienced of the several major bands.
 But tensions between Lowe and Edmunds led to the band's dissolution in 1981.
 As Lowe put it, "We got together for fun and when the fun had all been had we packed it in."
-Edmunds said the breakup was due mainly because of his displeasure with the band's manager, Jake Riviera.
+Edmunds said the breakup was caused mainly by his displeasure with Jake Riviera and the way in which Riviera had negotiated the contract for Seconds of Pleasure.

 Bremner and Williams appeared on several Lowe albums throughout the 1980s, but Lowe and Edmunds did not work together again until Lowe's 1988 album Pinker and Prouder Than Previous.
 Edmunds also produced Lowe's 1990 album Party of One.
 In 2011, "Teacher, Teacher" appeared in the opening credits of the film Bad Teacher.

 Since 2011, there have been a total of five different live Rockpile album releases, the most recent being in 2021.
 Live at Rockpalast from 2013 also includes a DVD of their 1980 live show.
 The listings for each of their live releases are in the discography section below.